Australian Open 2020 - Johanna Konta crashes out in straight sets defeat to Ons Jabeur

 - Australian Open LIVE - all the latest updates

-The British number one, who reached the semi-finals in 2016, broke the powerful Jabeur serve in the opening game of the second, but the world number 78 strung together four games in a row before winning it 6-2 as Konta failed to find a way back into the contest.
+The British number one, who reached the semi-finals of the competition in 2016, broke the powerful Jabeur serve in the opening game of the second.
+But the world number 78 strung together four games in a row before winning it 6-2 as Konta failed to find a way back into the contest with 19 unforced errors to her name.

 It is Konta's worst performance at an Australian Open in five years when she was a qualifier and did not make the draw.